 - An invalid e-mail address is blacklisted immediately after the first bounce event (refusal).
 The tenant cannot send further e-mails to blacklisted e-mail addresses.

 If a tenant sends 10 e-mails to invalid addresses within up to 7 days, a warning e-mail is sent to the tenant admins.
 If the tenant continues to send e-mails to invalid e-mail addresses and the bounce rate of the tenant exceeds 5%, its capability to send e-mails using the Notification Service is disabled.
-In this case, a tenant admin must contact the MindSphere support.
+In this case, a tenant admin must contact the support team.